andres20980/kasten-docs/docs/usage.md

 The backup produced by an export action consists of metadata of the application and snapshot data for the application volumes.
-The destination for the metadata export is an Object Storage Location or an NFS File Storage Location that is specified in the Export Location Profile field.
+The destination for the metadata export is an Object Storage Location or an NFS/SMB File Storage Location that is specified in the Export Location Profile field.

 There are two options by which Veeam Kasten exports snapshot data: Filesystem Mode Export or Block Mode Export .